YotamMolho/work3-JS/README.md

 # Jungle Sounds Website

-This project is a web-based interactive jungle experience, created as part of the **WEB course** at [Your Institution/University Name].
+This project is a web-based interactive jungle experience, created as part of the **WEB course** at Ben Gurion University.

 ## Project Description